Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 By using dynamic tracks you will be able to control which parts of the application that will be visible for the user.

-In this task you will set up dynamic tracks in the application based on the requirements from the muncipality of Sogndal.
+In this task you will set up dynamic tracks in the application based on the requirements from the municipality of Sogndal.

-### Requirements from the muncipality
+### Requirements from the municipality

 A user who does not meet the requirements for the form should be stopped as early as possible in the workflow.